MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMBMSUserExemptionPolicy.md

 - The email address format is `"alias@domain.tld"`

-    BitLocker automatically creates a link with the following format: `mailto: xyz@abc.com?subject=Request exemption from BitLocker protection”`
+    BitLocker automatically creates a link with the following format: `mailto: xyz@abc.com?subject=Request exemption from BitLocker protection"`

 - The phone number format is as necessary for your local standard.
 For example, in the United States: `"123-456-7890"`